 - Is scaling the pattern getting you down?
 Don’t worry.
 Unless you need the shoes immediately, it’s better to make them a little too big than too small.
 If they end up much too big, you can put them aside for awhile until your child’s feet grow.
 In the meantime, you will have gotten valuable experience and you’ll know what to expect the next time you make shoes.

-Cut out two sole pieces in mirror images, as shown.
+Leather pieces: Cut out two sole pieces in mirror file, as shown.
 Leather can be challenging to cut, so use good sharp scissors for best accuracy.
+Note: reader Michele Guilmet has pointed out that it isn’t necessary to use leather soles if your baby isn’t walking.
+She soled her shoes with scraps of corduroy instead.

 The webbing should fill enough of the fabric to cover the leather sole.